How do transistors work, anyway?

 Semiconductor junctions

-This creates a depletion region: an exceedingly thin layer that has virtually all the holes plugged on the p-side, and practically no conduction band electrons on the n-side.
-The region is no longer electrically neutral, and indeed, it’s held together by the emergent field: negative on the p-side (due to surplus electrons) and positive on the n-side (due to all the unpaired protons still stuck in place).
+This creates a depletion region: a layer that has virtually all the holes plugged on the p-side, and practically no excited, conduction-band electrons on the n-side.
+Internally, the region is no longer electrically neutral, and it is characterized by a fairly strong (but self-contained) field: negative on the p-side (due to surplus electrons) and positive on the n-side (due to all the unpaired protons still stuck in place).

-From the diagram, it should be clear that removing electrons from the right side and adding them to the left side does not accomplish much.
-The action only serves to increase the strength of the existing electric field across the junction.
-It also adds more plugged holes on the p-side and more vacancies on the n-side.
-In this scenario, the thickness of the depletion region is bound to grow.
+From the diagram, it should be clear that removing electrons from the right terminal of the device and adding them to the left terminal does not accomplish much.
+The action adds to the existing electric field and widens the depletion region.
+That said, because the process is slightly increasing the number of minority charge carriers in the material, a microamp-range “reverse leakage current” will be seen.

 Moving the electrons in the other direction is another story.
-It serves to counter the electric field of the junction, eventually shrinking it enough so that electrons can cross.
+It gradually counters the junction’s internal field, eventually squishing it enough for the charge carriers to cross with ease.
 For silicon devices, the voltage needed to get things going hovers around 0.6 V. Past that point, the junction (known as a diode) becomes an excellent conductor — that is, until the applied voltage drops below that magic threshold again.

 Junction field effect transistors (JFETs)